-The Rwandan Orphans Project is a small charity that runs the Imizi Children's Center, which is a transition center for street children, a free primary school for local children from poor families, a program that supports vocational training for young men and a community center that provides social support to struggling families.
+The Rwandan Orphans Project is a small charity that runs the Imizi Children's Center, which is a transition center for former street children, a free primary school for local children from poor families, a program that supports vocational training for young men and women and a community center that provides social support to struggling families.
 We are located in Rwanda's Eastern Province, approximately one hour from Kigali, the country's capital.

 At Imizi we provide housing, clothing, food, health care, education and many other needs to 200 vulnerable children from around Rwanda, as well as supporting the secondary and vocational training of young people.
 We also provide counseling, social interventions, skills trainings and other support to local families in our area and around the country.